fkhadra/react-toastify/README.md

 | options   | object  | ✘             | Possible keys : autoClose, type, closeButton, hideProgressBar |  |

 - Available options :
     - `type`: Kind of notification.
 One of "default", "success", "info", "warning", "error".
-You can use `toast.TYPE.INFO` and so on to avoid any typo.
+You can use `toast.TYPE.SUCCESS` and so on to avoid any typo.
     - `onOpen`: Called inside componentDidMount
     - `onClose`: Called inside componentWillUnmount
     - `autoClose`: same as ToastContainer.